 Cheap to live there?
 Pretty darn good for the south-east.
 Private rents start from around £60.

 Transport links: Good coach and rail links.
 Mainline train connections to London and Dover, and points north.
 The A2 and M2 connect to London.
 Eurostar from Ashford International and ferries from Dover and Folkestone go to France and Belgium.

 Fees: £9,000 per year for full-time home and EU undergrads.
 Overseas students pay more depending on the course.

-Bursaries: The Kent Bursary and the National Scholarship Programme for starters.
-Plenty of financial support is available to help those who need it, just click here for further details.
+Bursaries: Graduate School Scholarships and the National Scholarship Programme for starters.
+Plenty of financial support is available to help those who need it, click here for further details.

 The fun stuff